IVA - Individual Voluntary Arrangement

 Applying For An IVA

-If your IVA proposal is accepted by 75% of the creditors by value of debt - the IVA is approved.
+If your IVA prosal is accepted by 75% of the creditors by value of debt - the IVA is approved.
 Your debts are frozen and no more interest or changes can be added.
 Upon the successful conclusion of the IVA, any debts remaining are written off.
+However, should the IVA fail and you are not able to make alternative arrangements with your credtiors, you may be made bankrupt.

 IVA and Home Ownership